SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-7](https://user-images.githubusercontent.com/92877810/138502921-9f699d45-0b62-4723-a426-b8345b8098fe.png)

-👉 We want to apply this color palette to everything on our story, so we change the option to All.
+🚩We want to apply this color palette to everything on our story, so we change the option to All.

 11. Click **All pages, lanes, and titles**